Note: This is a Temp-to-Hire Position

 United Way Worldwide is located in Old Town Alexandria, VA.
 We offer competitive salary and excellent benefits including: health, dental, life, short-term and long-term disability, employee assistance program, 403(b) plan, tuition assistance, paid time off, family sick leave, medical appointment leave, parental/adoption leave, dress for your day, free parking, onsite gym, monthly volunteering opportunities, and more.

-DIVERSITY & INCLUSION STATEMENT OF PRINCIPLE
+UNITED WAY WORLDWIDE’S DIVERSITY, EQUITY & INCLUSION STATEMENT OF PRINCIPLE

 We take the broadest possible view of diversity.